tikv/grpc-rs/README.md

 - [ ] Authentication
 - [ ] Load balance

-Only linux and macOS are tested.

 Prerequisites
 -------------

-- Cmake 3.8.0
+- CMake >= 3.8.0
-- Gcc (or Clang)
 - Go (to build ssl support) >=1.7
 - Rust >= 1.18.0

+For Linux and MacOS, you also need to install gcc (or clang) too.

+For Windows, you also need to install following software:

+- Active State Perl
+- yasm
+- Visual Studio 2015+

 Build
 -----

 ```
-$ cargo build --all
+$ cargo build
 ```

 Usage